-Ms. Jackson holds a bachelor’s degree in political science from Alcorn State University in Lorman, Miss., and a master’s degree in sociology with a specialization in addiction studies and counseling from Jackson State University in Jackson, Miss.
+Ms. Jackson holds a bachelor’s degree in political science from Alcorn State University in Lorman, Mississippi and a Master of Science (M.S.) degree in sociology with a specialization in addiction studies and counseling from Jackson State University in Jackson, Mississippi.
 She has done postgraduate work at Texas A&M University-Commerce, the University of North Texas and the Oxford University Roundtable in Oxford, England.

 Honors include recognition by the Johnnie Ruth Clark Southern Regional Council of Black American Affairs in 2001; receiving the Weslene Wiley Inspirational Award for Education Services by the National Association of Black Social Workers (NABSW) in 2005; and being listed in Who’s Who Among America's Teachers and Educators in its 2007-2008 edition.
 She also served as a co-host for HBO’s 2007 town hall meeting at Eastfield College screening its new DVD production “Addiction in America”; it was HBO’s first location in the nation to screen the new DVD.
 She was selected to appear in Who’s Who in America, 2011.